drseg/swift-fsm/README.md

 #### Overriding SuperStates

-By default, transitions declared in a `SuperState` cannot be overridden by their adopters.
-The following code is therefore assumed to be accidental and throws:
+Transitions declared in a `SuperState` cannot be overridden by their adopters.
+The following code is therefore assumed to in error and throws:

 ```swift
 let s1 = SuperState { when(.coin) | then(.unlocked) | unlock  }